Autograph Software Engineer Salary | $100K-$170K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Autograph totals $170K per year.
-View the base salary, stock, and bonus breakdowns for Autograph's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Autograph's total compensation packages.
 Last updated: 9/23/2025

 Company